XarisA/bar-client/README.md

 A Barclient website prototype in (javascript, css, html, mongo, bootstrap)

-This site is an interactive prototype for the main technologies used for the creation of a bar-client developed as an appointment booking for a known bar in Kifisia.
+This site is an interactive prototype with the main technologies used in the creation of a bar-client which was developed and as an appointment booking website for a known bar in Kifisia.

 ## Sample